fbi-cde/crime-data-frontend/CONTRIBUTING.md

   - [React Router](https://github.com/ReactTraining/react-router/tree/v3/docs)

 ### Workflow
-- Open branches off main repo due to secure CircleCI env vars.
+- Open branches off main repo (as opposed to a fork) due to secure CircleCI env vars.
 - Add the "ready for review" label when the code is ready to be reviewed by another team member.
 You can also request a review from a specific person in Github.
   - Work-in-progress PRs are encouraged.
 Be sure to tag the review with "ready for review" when it's ready though.
 - As another team member, review the code and ensure it conforms to the coding standards and exit criteria